Training and Education for Therapists

 Neuroaquatics™: For Therapists

 We have run workshops on our approach in Australia for both physiotherapists and parents/carers of children with disabilities.
 Toni travels to Japan to treat a number of children with disabilities and runs workshops to educate and assist parents and carers in handling children with special needs.
+Lisa has also lectured and taught in Spain and Portugual.

 Contemporary research supports and indeed, advocates the integration of neuroplastic principles into assessment, treatment and management of clients.
 We need to consider changes in body awareness and the body's representation in the brain and how these changes impact movement and pain perception.
 There is also a large amount of research on the impact of pain and injury on the body’s deep stabilisers and recognition for the need to address motor planning in rehabilitation.
 This research stresses the importance of low load, tonic endurance retraining; the need to minimise superficial muscle activity; the use of precise pain-free movements; correct movement patterning and the integration into functional movements.
 Likewise, we know that postural control is a complex motor skill that is largely dependent on the integrity of our somatosensory system.